ishtms/nodebook/src/content/node-arch/node-process-lifecycle.md

 # Node.js Process Lifecycle

-> [!WARNING]
->
-> You've received an early-access to this chapter.
-Your feedback is invaluable, so please share your thoughts in the comment section at the bottom.

 Alright, let's talk about the Node.js process lifecycle.

 And I know what you're thinking.
 "Lifecycle?
 Isn't that some boring, academic thing?"
 Most engineers think a Node service is just one command: `node server.js`.
 They assume `require()` is free, `process.exit()` is a clean way to stop, and a single `SIGTERM` handler is all you need for "graceful shutdown."